The-Marcy-Lab-School/swe-8-3-mvc-rest-api/README.md

 ## Overview

 The homework this week will be a little bit different!
-Rather than building something from scratch, you will be "remixing" code found in the `1-fellow-tracker-final/` directory of the repo below to build your own app!
+Rather than building something from scratch, you will be "remixing" code found in the `2-fellow-tracker-final-mvc/` directory of the repo below to build your own app!

 https://github.com/The-Marcy-Lab-School/8-1-0-express-rest-api-model

 This repository contains a server application with controllers and a model for managing a collection of `Fellow` objects.
 The repository also provides a frontend application that enables users to interact with the server's API through various forms and buttons.

+> You can also look at `1-fellow-tracker-final` to see the application WITHOUT the MVC architecture implemented.
+The functionality is the same but the file structure is simplified.

 ### Your Task